Andrew Lafrenz, Director of Operations

-Saward enters his 32nd season at the helm of one of New England’s most well-respected soccer programs.
-He has led the team to 27 postseason appearances in 31 years, including five-consecutive NCAA Tournament appearances (1994-98) and 10 overall.
-He has more wins than any other coach in Middlebury soccer history with a career record of 337-115-56 over 31 seasons.
+Saward completed his 33rd and final season at the helm of Middlebury College, one of New England’s most well-respected soccer programs.
+He led the team to 29 postseason appearances in 33 years, including five-consecutive NCAA Tournament appearances (1994-98) and 13 overall.
+He has more wins than any other coach in Middlebury soccer history with a career record of 359-121-58 over 33 seasons.

 The 2007 season was a magical one for the Panthers, as they captured the program's first NCAA Championship.
 Middlebury set a school record with 18 wins against just two losses and a pair of ties.
 The Panthers earned a program all-time best 17 shutouts while not allowing a goal during five NCAA Tournament games.
 Middlebury also won its second NESCAC Championship.
 Following the season, Saward was named both the New England and National Coach of the Year.
 The following season, Saward earned Regional Coach of the Year honors after leading the team to the NCAA quarterfinals.